Sarabor/Grafana/README.md

 ### The curl commands don't give any response

 Try changing the port of the docker container.
-In the docker-compose yaml in the repository
+In the docker-compose yaml in the repository.
+Delete the old container and start the new one.

 ```yaml
 version: '3'